 Subscriber-related revenue.
-"Subscriber-related revenue" consists principally of revenue from basic, premium movie, local, HD programming, pay-per-view, Latino and international subscriptions; equipment rental fees and other hardware related fees, including DVRs, equipment fees from subscribers with multiple receivers; advertising services; fees earned from our inhome service operations; warranty services; and other subscriber revenue.
+"Subscriber-related revenue" consists principally of revenue from basic, local, premium movie, pay-per-view, Latino and international subscriptions; equipment rental fees and other hardware related fees, including DVRs and fees from subscribers with multiple receivers; advertising services; fees earned from our in-home service operations; warranty services; and other subscriber revenue.
 Certain of the amounts included in "Subscriber-related revenue" are not recurring on a monthly basis.